 You can also see how long projects are taking to get approved, track services pipeline activity, and determine if the projects your team is scoping are closing.

 In addition to providing this data, the platform integrates with software like ConnectWise and Salesforce.
 This increases efficiency by enabling you to sync client information from your CRM to a project, push scoped services revenue back to your CRM, sync work breakdown to your PSA, and save PMO time by automatically creating tasks in your PSA.

 Increase Your Margins with ScopeStack

 If you’re ready to increase your IT services margins, solve the Presales Problem with ScopeStack.
-Request a free trial today to see firsthand how you can increase profitability and reduce risk with the new standard in services CPQ.
+Sign up for a free account today to see firsthand how you can increase profitability and reduce risk with the new standard in services CPQ.